evanx/fr-client-auth-mlk/README.md

 ## Deployment recommendations

-Note that each instance of this service should be rate limited to 2 requests per second e.g. via an Nginx Ingress Controller for Kubernetes.
+Based on the assumption that Bcrypt with 12 rounds takes 300ms to authenticate, each instance of this service should be rate limited to 2 requests per second e.g. via an Nginx Ingress Controller for Kubernetes.

-Since we have 2 factor authentication (Bcrypt and TOTP), and if we ensure rate limiting to prevent bruce force attacks, then we can decrease the Bcrypt "rounds" to increase capacity per instance/CPU.

-If the Bcrypt "rounds" are reduced from 12 to 10, then the rate limiting can be increased to 10 requests per second, but "your mileage may vary."
-For the minimum Bcrypt rounds of 8, you could load test at 40 requests per second.

 If a request is rejected by rate limiting, your load balancer should return `503` ("Service temporarily unavailable"), and the clients should retry with exponential backoff.

-Each endpoint can be rate limited by IP to 1 request per 8 seconds.
+Each endpoint can be rate limited by source IP to 1 request per 8 seconds.
 Then client retries can be scheduled with a minimum backoff of 10 seconds.

 ## Usage